MoshaLangerak/visualisation_group_25/README.md

 > venv\Scripts\activate

 ```
-In Unix system:
+In Unix (macOS or Linux) system:

 ```
 > source venv/bin/activate

 ```

-Move the data downloaded to the data folder with parh ~/visualisation_group_25/Data
+Move the data downloaded to the data folder with path ~/visualisation_group_25/Data

 Install all required packages by running:
 ```